pjmattingly/ant-colony-optimization/README.md

 # ant-colony-optimization
 Implementation of the Ant Colony Optimization algorithm (python)

-Usage:
+#Usage:

 import ant_colony

-#given some nodes, and some locations...
-test_nodes = {0: (0, 7), 1: (3, 9), 2: (12, 4), 3: (14, 11), 4: (8, 11), 5: (15, 6), 6: (6, 15), 7: (15, 9), 8: (12, 10), 9: (10, 7)}
+//given some nodes, and some locations... test_nodes = {0: (0, 7), 1: (3, 9), 2: (12, 4), 3: (14, 11), 4: (8, 11), 5: (15, 6), 6: (6, 15), 7: (15, 9), 8: (12, 10), 9: (10, 7)}

-#...and a functon to get distance between nodes...
-def distance(start, end):
+//...and a functon to get distance between nodes... def distance(start, end):
 	x_distance = abs(start[0] - end[0])
 	y_distance = abs(start[1] - end[1])

-	#c = sqrt(a^2 + b^2)
+	//c = sqrt(a^2 + b^2)
 	import math
 	return math.sqrt(pow(x_distance, 2) + pow(y_distance, 2))

-#...we can make a colony of ants...
-colony = ant_colony(test_nodes, distance)
+//...we can make a colony of ants... colony = ant_colony(test_nodes, distance)

-#...that will solve the problem with ACO
-answer = colony.mainloop()
+//...that will find the optimal solution with ACO answer = colony.mainloop()

-Discussion:
+#Discussion:

 Ant Colony Optimization is intended to solve combinatoric optimization problems (like the Traveling Salesman Problem, or the Knapsack Problem).
 Simply feed the constructor a dict mapping your node names to